- Who We Are

 TNDs like Seaside, Kentlands, Orenco Station, Addison Circle, Habersham, and Celebration served as laboratories for new urban ideas from the 1980s through early 2000s.
 These private-sector projects created pockets of urban place by overcoming legal and institutional barriers to compact development.
 Urban-oriented codes, street types, building types, public spaces, and various combinations of these elements were tested in the marketplace—ideas that proved useful when investment began to flow back into cities in the 2000s.

 Smart Growth, a cousin to New Urbanism, took root in Maryland in the late 1990s and quickly spread nationwide.
 Smart Growth focused on government policy and adopted the basic tenets of new urban design.
 The Complete Streets movement launched in 2003—based in part on new urbanist ideas of pedestrian-friendly streets.
 TOD, conceived in the 1980s by CNU cofounder Peter Calthorpe, took off in the 2000s as transit agencies and developers discovered the value of transit proximity.

 Two trends and a real estate cataclysm impacted New Urbanism in this millennium.
 The market for mixed-use, walkable places steadily grew—mostly due to the preferences of the emerging millennial generation and empty nester Boomers.
 The 2008 housing crash dramatically slowed the rate of suburban expansion and opened the door for low-cost methods of jump-starting urban places such as Tactical Urbanism and Lean Urbanism, both initiated by CNU members.
 Also, the idea of suburban retrofit gained widespread recognition among planners and developers.

-As momentum waxes for mixed-use, walkable neighborhoods in the 2010s, the challenge before CNU and its members is to build off the successes of the movement to accelerate the pace of change.
+As momentum waxes for mixed-use, walkable neighborhoods in this era, the challenge before CNU and its members is to build off the successes of the movement to accelerate the pace of change.